arianvp/neco-ghc/README.md

 ## Install

-* Install ghc-mod package by `cabal install ghc-mod`
+* Install hdevtools package by `cabal install ghc-mod`
 * Unarchive neco-ghc and put it into a dir of your &rtp.

 ## Usage